kazushisan/blog/en/typescript-remove-tsr.md

 In a small project with just two files, it's obvious that `g()` is unused.
 However, as the project grows in size, the dependency graph of modules will become exponentially complex.

 Unused `export`s can be identified by checking on each declaration in each file step-by-step using VSCode's TypeScript integration.
-However the real challenge is when these exports and imports form a dependency graph that is not connected to the dependency graph that is traceable from the entry point.
+However the real challenge is when these exports and imports form a dependency graph that is not connected to the dependency graph which is traceable from the entry point.
 In such cases, removing dead code is almost impossible to execute manually.

 Modern bundlers like Vite use static analysis methods on your codebase to perform tree-shaking, excluding unreachable code from the generated bundle.
 While there's much attention towards not including dead code in the generated bundle, that is not the case for removing unused code in your source files.